oasis-tcs/odata-specs/docs/odata-url-conventions/odata-url-conventions.md

 Requests to paths ending in `/$query` MUST use the `POST` verb.
 Query options specified in the request body and query options specified in the request URL are processed together.
-If the resource path is specified in the request body, it MUST be given as a URL relative to the [service root URL](#ServiceRootURL), and the request URL MUST consist of the service root URL followed by `$query`.
+The entire resource path MAY also be specified in the request body, provided that
+- it is given as a URL relative to the [service root URL](#ServiceRootURL)
+- all query options are specified in the request body
+- the request URL consists of the service root URL followed by `$query`.

 Dividing the resource path between request URL and request body is not allowed.

 The request body MUST use a `Content-Type` of `text/plain`, `application/x-www-form-urlencoded`,